Singular valuations and the Hadwiger theorem on convex functions: Introduction

 for all $f,h\in X$ such that the pointwise maximum $f\vee h$ and minimum $f\wedge h$ belong to $X$.
 If $X$ denotes the class of indicator functions associated to convex bodies of $\R^n$, that is, the family of non-empty convex and compact subsets of $\R^n$, this recovers the classical notion of valuations on convex bodies.\\

-In recent years, many classical results about valuations on convex bodies were generalized to valuations on different classical function spaces, for example $L_p$ \cite{TsangValuations$Lp$spaces2010} and Sobolev spaces \cite{LudwigFisherinformationmatrix2011,LudwigValuationsSobolevspaces2012,LudwigCovariancematricesvaluations2013}, Lipschitz functions \cite{ColesantiEtAlclassinvariantvaluations2020,ColesantiEtAlContinuousvaluationsspace2021}, definable functions \cite{BaryshnikovEtAlHadwigersTheoremdefinable2013}, or general Banach lattices \cite{TradaceteVillanuevaValuationsBanachLattices2018}.
+In recent years, many classical results about valuations on convex bodies were generalized to valuations on different classical function spaces, for example $L_p$ \cite{TsangValuations$Lp$spaces2010} and Sobolev spaces \cite{LudwigFisherinformationmatrix2011,LudwigValuationsSobolevspaces2012,LudwigCovariancematricesvaluations2013}, Lipschitz functions \cite{ColesantiEtAlclassinvariantvaluations2020,ColesantiEtAlContinuousvaluationsspace2021}, definable functions \cite{BaryshnikovEtAlHadwigersTheoremdefinable2013}, or general Banach lattices \cite{TradaceteVillanuevaValuationsBanachlattices2020}.

-In a series of articles, Colesanti, Ludwig and Mussnig proved a version of the Hadwiger theorem for valuations on convex functions and provided a number of descriptions of the relevant valuations \cite{ColesantiEtAlHadwigertheoremconvex2020,ColesantiEtAlHadwigertheoremconvex2021,ColesantiEtAlHadwigertheoremconvex2022a,ColesantiEtAlHadwigertheoremconvex2022}.
+In a series of articles, Colesanti, Ludwig and Mussnig proved a version of the Hadwiger theorem for valuations on convex functions and provided a number of descriptions of the relevant valuations \cite{ColesantiEtAlHadwigertheoremconvex,ColesantiEtAlHadwigertheoremconvex2020,ColesantiEtAlHadwigertheoremconvex2022,ColesantiEtAlHadwigertheoremconvex2023}.
 Let us introduce the framework of this article and the version of their result we will be interested in.
-Let $\Conv(\R^n,\R)$ denote the space of finite-valued convex functions on $\R^n$, which is a metrizable space when equipped with the topology induced by epi-convergence.
+Let $\Conv(\R^n,\R)$ denote the space of finite-valued convex functions on $\R^n$, which is a metrizable space when equipped with the topology induced by epi-convergence (which coincides with pointwise convergence in this setting, compare Section \ref{section:convexFunctions}).
 We will be interested in \emph{dually epi-translation invariant} valuations, that is, valuations $\mu:\Conv(\R^n,\R)\rightarrow\R$ that satisfy

-This notion is intimately tied to translation invariance and thus there is a strong connection with the theory of translation invariant valuations on convex bodies, see \cite{AleskerValuationsconvexfunctions2019,KnoerrSmoothvaluationsconvex2020}.\\ Let $\VConv(\R^n)$ denote the space of all continuous, dually epi-translation invariant valuations on $\Conv(\R^n,\R)$ equipped with the topology of uniform convergence on compact subsets.
-As shown in \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020}, there exists a homogeneous decomposition of this space: If we denote by $\VConv_i(\R^n)\subset\VConv(\R^n)$ the subspace of all $i$-homogeneous valuations, that is, all valuations $\mu$ that satisfy $\mu(tf)=t^i\mu(f)$, then
+This notion is intimately tied to translation invariance and thus there is a strong connection with the theory of translation invariant valuations on convex bodies, see \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020,KnoerrSmoothvaluationsconvex2024}.
+A weaker notion is considered in \cite{AleskerValuationsconvexfunctions2019}.\\ Let $\VConv(\R^n)$ denote the space of all continuous, dually epi-translation invariant valuations on $\Conv(\R^n,\R)$ equipped with the topology of uniform convergence on compact subsets.
+As shown in \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020}, there exists a homogeneous decomposition of this space: If we denote by $\VConv_i(\R^n)\subset\VConv(\R^n)$ the subspace of all $i$-homogeneous valuations, that is, all valuations $\mu$ that satisfy $\mu(tf)=t^i\mu(f)$ for $t\ge 0$, then